Chardonnay Grape Variety: Everlasting Love

-By: James lawrence / Last updated: March 8, 2024
+By: James lawrence / Last updated: October 26, 2024

 Estimated reading time: 11 minutes

 Chardonnay is Burgundy’s most successful – and famous – viticultural export.
 Although, for a while, the Burgundians would like to claim dominion over this inimitably fashionable grape, it is very much a global phenomenon.
 From Sonoma Valley to Australia’s Margaret River, the world is full of premium Chardonnay wines.
 This is partly because, unlike Pinot Noir, it can be grown and ripened without difficulty almost anywhere, producing high-quality fruit in a variety of soils and climates.
-All of which begs the question: why do collectors keep returning to the often expensive Côte d’Or when there is better value to be found elsewhere?
+All of these beg the question: Why do collectors keep returning to the often expensive Côte d’Or when there is better value to be found elsewhere?

 chardonnay-grape-varietal